-Tesla’s Q4 deliveries fail to keep up with China's BYD
+Tesla surpasses analyst delivery estimates for Q4, 2023

 Electric automobile maker Tesla surpassed expectations for vehicles delivered in Q4 2023 despite losing its spot as the world’s top seller of electric cars to China’s BYD.

-As shared by the company, it produced approximately 495,000 vehicles and delivered over 484,000 vehicles, beating the average analyst estimate of 483,173 units delivered.
+As shared by Tesla, the company produced approximately 495,000 vehicles and delivered over 484,000 vehicles, beating the average analyst estimate of 483,173 units delivered.

 BYD, on the other hand, outperformed Tesla by selling 526,409 fully electric vehicles in Q4, 2023.